-If your company focus on customer success, your customers will start referring other people to your business.
+If your company focuses on customer success, your customers will start referring other people to your business.
 Not only does this improve customer retention, but it also reduces your customer acquisition costs.
-Click to tweet this quote.

 "Customer service is everything and anything that touches a customer — directly or indirectly.
 Customer service means servicing customers, and it's so much more than just solving problems or addressing complaints."

 Joseph Jaffe is the Founder and CEO of Evol8tion, a marketing agency that connects small startups with established brands.
 This quote from his blog, Jaffe Juice, shows that customer service is more than just a reactive function.

 "Your talent and the right opportunities open the first few doors, but your attitude opens the rest."

-In a blog post published on Ittisa's website, Sharma talked about how her perspective has kept her motivated and eager to overcome new challenges.
-This quote serves as some quick-fire inspiration for customer service teams who may need some additional motivation for their workday.
-Click to tweet this quote.
+In a blog post, Sharma talked about how her perspective has kept her eager to overcome new challenges.
+This quote serves as some quick-fire inspiration for customer service teams who may need some additional motivation for their day.

-"It takes 20 years to build a reputation and 5 minutes to ruin it.
+"It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you'll do things differently."

 This quote from 2003 demonstrates one of the reasons why Buffett has been so successful over the years.
 He understands that even the best companies can fail if they become complacent and stop prioritizing customer needs.
-Click to tweet this quote.

 "Customers don't care about your policies.
 Find and engage the need.
 Tell the customer what you can do."

 At HubSpot, our support team has the mantra, "solve for the customer, not our convenience."
-This means we focus on meeting the customer's needs even if that requires us to do a little more work than what our job typically requires.
+This means we focus on meeting the customer's needs, even if that requires us to do a little more work than what our job typically requires.

-17. Janet Robinson, former President & CEO of The New York Times
+17. Janet Robinson, Former President & CEO of The New York Times

 "Repeat business or behavior can be bribed.
 Loyalty has to be earned."